 In all of our analyses, follow-up began 3 years after hire and no earlier than 1973 for plants 1 and 2 or 1985 for plant 3.
-Follow-up ended at first primary cancer incidence, age 106 (oldest observed age at death), death, or the end of 2015, whichever occurred first.
+Follow-up ended at first primary cancer incidence, age 108 (oldest observed age at death), death, or the end of 2015, whichever occurred first.
 Upon reaching the oldest observed age at death, subjects were considered LTF, meaning that <0.5% of the participants were LTF.

 We estimated associations between cumulative exposure to straight, soluble, and synthetic MWF and each cancer outcome as adjusted hazard ratios (HR) in Cox proportional hazards models with age as the timescale.
 In addition to age, all models included year of hire, race, sex, and plant, calendar year and the other MWF exposures to adjust for potential confounding.
 Cumulative exposures to the three MWF were categorized with a pre-determined reference group.
 The distribution of exposure to each fluid type among the cases of each cancer were used to determine the cut points for the exposed categories in order to maximize statistical efficiency.
 Cumulative straight and synthetic exposures had referent groups of zero exposure.
-For soluble exposures, a more ubiquitous exposure in this cohort, the upper bound of the reference group was set to 0.05 mg/m3 to avoid extremely small numbers of cancer cases in the reference group and thereby increase stability of the HR estimates.
+For soluble exposures, a more ubiquitous exposure in this cohort, the upper bound of the reference group was set to 0.05 mg/m3·years to avoid extremely small numbers of cancer cases in the reference group and thereby increase stability of the HR estimates.
 This cut-off is approximately 1% of what cumulative exposure would be after ten years at the NIOSH REL.

 The presence of HWSE depends on three underlying conditions: (1) leaving work predicts future exposure, (2) leaving work is associated with disease outcome, and (3) prior exposure increases the probability of leaving work.
 As occupational exposure falls to zero after leaving work, this study assessed conditions (2) and (3).
 We assessed the presence of two conditions necessary for the HWSE by estimating HRs using Cox proportional hazards models to predict cancer incidence and employment terminations, following an approach similar to Naimi et al.30 Age was used a timescale and all models were adjusted for cumulative MWF exposure (lagged 1 year), race (multiply imputed), plant, sex (not included in sex-specific models – prostate and breast cancer), and calendar year.
 For condition (2), cancer outcomes were modeled as a function of employment termination (=1 if subject left work).
 Follow-up began on the same dates for each of the plants as with the primary analysis and ended on either the date of first cancer diagnosis (any or site-specific), date of death, or December 31, 1994 (the last date for which we have employment data), whichever occurred first.